ClarisseU/quotes/README.md

 # Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2. it is a project by which a user has the ability of writing of entering quotes and also add his name plus the author of the quote.

 ## Development server